o3de/o3de.org/content/docs/user-guide/interactivity/input/using-player-input.md

 title: Using Player Input in Open 3D Engine.
 ---

 You can create an input bindings asset for an **Input** component and specify Input Events with **Open 3D Engine (O3DE) Asset Editor**.
-You can use Script Canvas or Lua to map the Input Events to gameplay logic.
+Use Script Canvas or Lua to map the Input Events to gameplay logic.

 ## Creating an input bindings asset